cepdnaclk/e19-3yp-Smart-Waste-Management-System/docs/README.md

 ## Introduction

-Description of the real world problem and solution, impact
+Description of the real world problem and solution, impact.

 ## Solution Architecture